 When she stopped, he took a breath as he looked over at her.

-"Did he ever do anything else, before or after that night that had disturbed you?"
+"Did he ever do anything else," he asked softly, "before or after that night, that had disturbed you?"

 "No," she bit her lip as she slowly shook her head, "we've had no contact since then and nothing beforehand raised any red flags.
 Really Hotch," her nose wrinkled in disgust, "do you think I'd be involved with someone like that?"

 Yes, she'd dated some borderline deviants in her younger days but she certainly didn't STAY with them once she KNEW they were borderline deviants!

 His expression softened.